Show All Answers

 The Cleveland Heights City Hall Calendar of Events may be found online.

-The Division of Public Relations is responsible for the content of this website.
+The Office of Public Relations is responsible for the content of this website.
 Please direct your questions and comments to us by email or call 216.291.5794.

 A variety of events take place every year in Cleveland Heights, including a Dr. Martin Luther King celebration, Memorial Day ceremony, Arbor Day gathering, Cain Park Arts Festival and much more.